rshom/deepi-os/README.md

 # DEEPi Operating System #
-> boot files for auto setting up a DEEPi
+> Boot files for auto setting up a DEEPi and allowing control via the
+> other DEEPi projects.

 ## TODO ##